Azalea Trail #4, Azalea District Historic Homes

 The Frank Home Master Bedroom

-None of the homes on the tour were located adjacent to each other and many times it was comfortable walking between homes.
-I was flabbergasted by the quantity of outstanding homes located in the various districts of Tyler.
+None of the homes on the tour were located adjacent to each other, and many times, it was a comfortable walk between them.
+I was flabbergasted by the number of outstanding homes located in the various districts of Tyler.
 There was home after home of fantastic architecture.
-I took many, many photos and thought the homes displayed below were some of the more attractive homes.
+If you’re inspired by these beautiful homes and are considering a roofing project for your own house, you can contact for free estimate to get started.
+I took many, many photos, and I thought the homes displayed below were some of the most attractive.
 I hope you enjoy!

 Random House on the Azalea Trail